vhquang/machine-learning/project_report.md

 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+Our data contains over 1700 entries between 2010-2016.
+We chose to split up 90% of the begining of the data to be used as training data.
+The 10% rest will be used as testing data to see how well the model can predict future price.

+In Figure 1 which demostrate the visual of the data, we clearly notice that the data has upward increasing trend.
+In order to make the data stationary, we will either need to remove the trend, or pass in the degree of differencing for our ARIMA model.
+We choose to use the built-in feature in ARIMA model in `statsmodels` to handle the non-stationary data.

+However, for our LSTM model, it performs poorly on the testing data.
+With the upward increasing price, the model is expected to predict the value which has never seen before.
+To overcome this problem, we choose to normalize our data in reference to the previous seen data.
+So, the model is expected to train and to predict base on the relative change of the price, instead of the absolute price value (ex: price increase 12%, 200%, 300%...).
+When we evaluate the model, we will denormalize the relative change back the the dollar value, so that we can make intuitive visual report and comparison.

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: